 Complications of OA include:

 - Inability to walk due to very advanced hip or knee OA

 - Stomach bleeding and kidney problems from long-term NSAID use

 Many people are able to control OA and prevent the condition from getting worse over time.
-Knee OA is still the No. 1 cause of disability in countries such as the United States.
+Knee OA is still the number one cause of disability in the United States.
 In the most advanced stages, OA can cause complete cartilage loss.
-In some cases joint replacement may be needed.
+In some cases, joint replacement may be needed.
 While OA can be a debilitating condition, current treatments have shown great promise in reducing pain and improving mobility.

 Blain EJ, Ali AY, Duance VC.
 Boswellia frereana (frankincense) suppresses cytokine-induced matrix metalloproteinase expression and production of pro-inflammatory molecules in articular cartilage.
 Phytother Res.
 2009 Nov 26.
 [Epub ahead of print]

 Cameron M, Chrubasik S. Topical herbal therapies for treating osteoarthritis.
 Cochrane Database Syst Rev. 2013;5:CD010538.

 Cameron M, Gagnier JJ, Little CV, Parsons TJ, Blümle A, Chrubasik S. Evidence of effectiveness of herbal medicinal products in the treatment of arthritis.
 Part I: Osteoarthritis.
 Phytother Res.
 2009 Nov;23(11):1497-515.